 Experience the fascinating contrasts of Tokyo where neon-lit skyscrapers reside alongside sprawling parks and ancient temples.
 Visit the serene Meiji Jingu Shrine, Tokyo’s most important Shinto shrine dedicated to the spirit of Emperor Meiji.
 Travel by private boat along the Sumida River to Asakusa, enjoying lunch on board.
 Upon arrival, explore the seventh-century Senso Ji—the city’s

 oldest temple.
-Later, get to know our pen pals during a taiko drum lesson.
+During our Kid to Kid Connection, get to know our new Japanese friends during a taiko drum lesson.
 Discover the ancient roots of taiko in Japanese religion and folklore and pick up a pair of bachi (wooden sticks) to try your hand at drumming.
 Hotel New Otani (B,L,D)

 Day 3 — Fuji-Hakone-Izu National Park